snow6oy/recurrink/cell/README.md

 > as a plotter i want diamonds and circles to be linear

+TODO
+1. Either keep meander.guidelnTriangl as guidelinePoints
+   OR triangle.guidelines and override meander
+1. Make coords a private method for paint/draw
+11. Layer should make either polygn OR polyln
+12. Then Block.meander should stop processing guide
+1.  remove Rectangle(edge) if unused

+DONE
+1. add spiral as Rectangle(name) test with recurrink
+1. Move Rectangular Meander with composites
 9. Move makeDiagonals to cell.shape.Diamond
 10. Add Circle
-1. Move Rectangular Meander with composites
-1. Rename coords/meander paint/draw
-11. Layer should make either polygn OR polyln

-DONE
 1. Temporary scaffolding in Layer for Triangle
 4. Draw a triangle using recurrink
 1. Inherit Shape from Triangle
 6. Move/copy Meander to cell as Shape
+5. use inheritance to override base Meander?
+6. when meander is evoked do not create a Polygon

 DONE WITH IMPLICATIONS
 - Shape.guideline will need to substitute polygon.bounds with clen